 Digital Library Resources and Guides

-- Digital library.
-This site provides a wealth of digital resources for STEM educators.
+- Digital library resources for E&O. This site provides a wealth of digital resources for STEM educators.
 Resources include: databases for researching STEM education topics; community and educational databases (e.g., US Census Bureau); major daily newspapers and news sources; and internet search engines to access grey literature (i.e. government/NGO reports, technical reports, etc.).
 It also provides tips for smart searches, search strategies, and critical evaluation of what you find.

 - Evaluation (*).
 This site provides guides, tools, and resources for evaluating the effectiveness educational programs and student outcomes.